-- Practice routines and rituals that help us to feel normal such eating regular meals, waking up the same time each day, getting dressed in the morning, exercising, practicing our faith rituals on days of worship, or even continuing to “meet” with friends for coffee.
+- Practice routines and rituals that help us feel normal, such as eating regular meals, waking up at the same time each day, getting dressed in the morning, exercising, practicing our faith rituals on days of worship, or even continuing to “meet” with friends for coffee.

 - Engage in activities that provide us with a sense of control over a situation (good hand hygiene, social distancing, wearing a mask).

 For more specific information about how to implement these and other strategies, please access the links below:

 When we become anxious about something that may happen in the future, being proactive and developing a plan can help to decrease that anxiety.
 When putting together a plan:

 - Try to focus on the concrete issues you can actually problem-solve or change.

 - Don’t get stuck on finding the “perfect” option.